 Bourdon tube gauges are commonly used for measuring pressure, but this doesn’t mean that a bourdon tube gauge is the best pressure measurement solution for all semiconductor applications.
 As highlighted in a respected 2018 trade magazine article, a mini diaphragm semiconductor gauge is designed specifically to withstand aggressive media and corrosive environments found in some ultra-high purity applications.

-Bourdon tube gauges are popular in the semiconductor industry for a number of reasons.
+Bourdon tube pressure gauges are popular in the semiconductor industry for a number of reasons.
 Readily available and easy to use, they are a cost-effective pressure solution for most high purity (HP) and ultra-high purity (UHP) applications.
 However, these upsides do not outweigh the potential downsides when used in applications that call for highly reactive gases.

 The director of sales at Valin Corporation, a leading distributor of products for HP applications, wrote about this topic in “Solving the Problem of Bourdon Tubes” — published in the September 2018 issue of the journal Solid State Technology.
 Here are some highlights from that article.